hazelcast/hazelcast-reference-manual/src/Queue-Persistence.md

 ```

 `Item` must be serializable.
-Following is an example queue store configuration.
+The following is an example queue store configuration.

 ```xml